-Construction: Ardour albums typically have a fabric spine and back cover, with matching or contrasting paper (or cloth) on the front cover.
+Construction: The albums I make typically have a fabric spine and back cover, with matching or contrasting paper (or cloth) on the front cover.
 I recommend archival pages with spacer tabs on the binding edge, so that the album closes flat when full.
-Endsheets can provide an element of decorative surprise.
+Endsheets offer an element of decorative surprise.

 Sizes: Most popular page sizes are 10" x 12" and 12" x 14".
 We have made albums as small as 5" x 5" and as large as 14" x 16".

 Capacity: Albums with cased-in binding may hold up to 35 pages.
 Screw-post albums, as well as Japanese-style bindings, accommodate more pages.

 Shown here: Japanese-style binding with satin ribbon.
 Smaller albums may use four holes; larger albums, five or six.